 Keep Accurate Records

 The answer to the question ‘What is revenue management?’ centers on selling the right product to the right customer at the right time via the right channel for the right price at the lowest cost to you.
 Doing this involves using the information that is available to you, and that, in turn, means it is crucial to keep accurate records.
+According to HSMAI (Hospitality Sales and Marketing Association International), 72% of hotel managers reported that inaccurate forecasts led to pricing issues and missed revenue opportunities.
+This underscores the need for robust forecasting systems that use both machine learning and human expertise.
 In particular, you need to track occupancy rates, revenue, room rates, and other KPIs covered later in this article.

 Make Use of Historical Data

 Most forecasts rely heavily on past data and the assumption that historical trends may repeat themselves, and this is especially true with hotel revenue management.
+According to STR’s hotel forecasting research, “historical data impacts decisions for almost every role in the hotel industry”.
 As an example, you may notice when looking at your data that you experience a decline in demand from September to December or that your busiest months are usually in the summer.
 This information can be used to make reasonable predictions about what will happen to demand in the future.

 Generally, one of the most important assets you have for forecasting and hotel revenue management is data already in the books.
 This will typically mean rooms that have already been booked, as well as any events, functions, or meals that have already been scheduled.
+STR’s forecasting study shows that properties using “business on the books” data alongside historical patterns achieve 15-20% better forecasting accuracy than those relying solely on historical trends.
 However, you can also go beyond this and look at your website analytics and social media data.
 Remember, data in the books is some of your most certain information.

 Take Events and Holidays Into Account

 Your forecasting efforts factor in events and holidays and those relevant adjustments must be made with these in mind.
 For instance, if you use historical data to forecast a certain level of demand but overlook that a major sporting event is happening in the area, your forecast may be off.
-Similarly, current hotel trends may be either positively or negatively thrown off course by holidays like Christmas, Easter, Ramadan, and Thanksgiving.
+Similarly, current hotel trends may be either positively or negatively disrupted by holidays such as Christmas, Easter, Ramadan, and Thanksgiving.
+PwC’s Hospitality Directions report specifically mentions how “global events like the FIFA World Cup could increase hotels’ revenue” in 2026.
+This report shows the measurable impact of major events on hotel demand forecasting.

 More Forecasting Tips